21st century

 case scenario.

 Forensic evidence will degrade over time.
 Don't lose your evidence or allow it to be destroyed by inadequate testing or inexperienced consultants.
 We work with forensic professionals, medical examiners and law enforcement globally to achieve results the first time, even when other approaches have failed.
-Learn how Othram can help you solve your case and support you from crime scene to courtroom.
+Learn how Othram and our accredited laboratory can help you solve your case and support you from crime scene to courtroom.

 Solve your case